 a.
 The degree to which the project is consistent with the program's objective to improve the civic health of our communities by making a measurable impact in an innovative and creative manner;

 b.
 The degree to which the proposed project is focused on an important issue and demonstrates a thoughtful and workable strategy;

 c.
 The degree to which the project’s goals are clear and achievable within one year; and

 d.
 The degree to which the project is sustainable and perhaps transferable.

 III.
 Selection process:

 a.
-A three-person committee, including a staff member from the Graham Center, the Division of Student Affairs, and a faculty member, will judge the proposals based upon the criteria listed above.
+A three-person committee, of UF faculty and staff, will judge the proposals based upon the criteria listed above.

 b.
 The best proposals will be invited to give a short presentation to the selection committee, with the opportunity for questions.

 c.
-The most promising and feasible project proposal will be awarded $5,000 to pursue its implementation.
+The most promising and feasible project proposal will be awarded up to $5,000 to pursue its implementation.